domaframework/doma-tools-for-intellij/README.md

 <!-- Plugin description -->
 "Doma Tools" is a plugin that supports the development of [Doma](https://github.com/domaframework/doma) based projects in IntelliJ.

-It checks associations between DAO and SQL, and offers coding support features for Doma syntax, such as generating SQL template files, navigating between files, and inspections to ensure the validity of bind variables.
+It checks associations between DAO and SQL and offers coding support features for Doma syntax, such as generating SQL template files, navigating between files, and inspecting the validity of bind variables.

 <!-- Plugin description end -->

 # Features

 ## Actions
-The plugin adds some actions, gutter icons.
+The plugin adds several actions and gutter icons.
-Shortcut keys can be used for actions
+Shortcut keys can be used for these actions.
 ![FileJump.gif](images/gif/FileJump.gif)

 - **Jump to SQL**
-  - Jump to from DAO to SQL
+  - Jump from DAO to SQL.
-  - You can also jump to the SQL file from the gutter icon that is displayed together.
+  - You can also jump to the SQL file using the gutter icon displayed alongside.
 - **Generate SQL**
-  - Generate SQL file
+  - Generate an SQL file.
 - **Jump to DAO**
-  - Jump to from SQL to DAO
+  - Jump from SQL to DAO.
-  - You can also jump to the DAO Method from the gutter icon that is displayed together.
+  - You can also jump to the DAO method using the gutter icon displayed alongside.

 ## Inspection
-Check that bind variables are used appropriately for DAO and SQL associations.
+Checks that bind variables are used appropriately for DAO and SQL associations.
 The plugin also provides quick fixes for DAO methods where the required SQL files do not exist.

-- Quick fix for generate SQL template file.
+- Quick fix to generate SQL template file.
   ![quickfix.png](images/quickfix.png)
-- Checking for DAO method arguments not used.
+- Checks for unused DAO method arguments.
   ![inspection.png](images/inspection.png)
-- Check for undefined bind variable names.
+- Checks for undefined bind variable names.
-- Check the class name and package name for static property calls.
+- Checks the class name and package name for static property calls.
   ![inspectionPackageName.png](images/inspectionPackageName.png)
-- Optional types are recognized as their element type (e.g. a parameter of type `Optional<String>` is treated as type `String`).
+- Optional types are recognized as their element type (e.g., a parameter of type `Optional<String>` is treated as type `String`).
 - For custom functions, checks for methods that are not defined in the configured ExpressionFunctions implementation class.

 ## Completion
-Code completion is available to assist you in coding within the directives.
+Code completion is available to assist you in coding within directives.

-- Suggest DAO method arguments in bind variable directives.
+- Suggests DAO method arguments in bind variable directives.
   ![Completion.gif](images/gif/Completion.gif)
-- It looks at DAO method argument types and suggests instance fields, methods.
+- Analyzes DAO method argument types and suggests instance fields and methods.
 - Suggests package and class names for class names used in static property calls.
   ![CompletionStatic.gif](images/gif/CompletionStatic.gif)
-- Suggest members defined as static in static fields and method calls.
+- Suggests members defined as static in static fields and method calls.
-- Directives such as Condition, Loop, Population are suggested after `%`.
+- Directives such as Condition, Loop, and Population are suggested after `%`.
 - Suggests built-in and custom functions after `@`.
-- Optional types are recognized as their element type (e.g. a parameter of type `Optional<String>` is treated as type `String`).
+- Optional types are recognized as their element type (e.g., a parameter of type `Optional<String>` is treated as type `String`).

 ## Refactoring
-Along with the DAO change, we will refactor the SQL file directory and file name.
+Along with DAO changes, the plugin will refactor the SQL file directory and file name.

-- After refactoring the DAO name, change the SQL directory name as well.
+- After refactoring the DAO name, the SQL directory name will also be updated.
-- After refactoring the DAO method name, we will also change the SQL file name.
+- After refactoring the DAO method name, the SQL file name will also be updated.
-- After refactoring the DAO package, we will also change the SQL directory.
+- After refactoring the DAO package, the SQL directory will also be updated.
 ![RenameDao.gif](images/gif/RenameDao.gif)

-## Formatter(Preview)
+## Formatter (Preview)
 Provides code formatting for SQL syntax.
 This feature is in preview.
 You cannot customize the indentation or keywords to be broken down!